 You Probably Know Malta Better Than You Think…

 Malta’s capital, Valletta, is a UNESCO World Heritage site (yes – the entire city!) and as such has proven an excellent place for many film and television makers looking to set a scene in somewhere ancient-looking.
 Valletta is a fort city and is separated from the rest of the island by moat, so makes for some epic shots.
 The stunning shoreline and wide, rocky expanses that make up the centre of the island are also ideal filming points for action and adventure movies, and the busy port means harbour scenes are also easily captured here.

-The original Casino Royal was filmed in Malta, as was other Bond favourite The Spy Who Loved Me.
+The original Casino Royale was filmed in Malta, as was other Bond favourite The Spy Who Loved Me.
 More modern shoots include massive epics like Gladiator, Troy, and Game of Thrones – basically, if you’re filming an epic with old-world scenery, there really isn’t anywhere better to go.